cruzan-lab/landscape-genetics/README.md

 R scripts used to optimize landscape features using genetic distance variables in ResistanceGA (Peterman 2018).
 Three scripts are provided: single surface optimization, optimization of multiple surfaces, and bootstrapping for model selection.
 Each script was run independently for each landscape feature and genetic distance variable.

+### Qst-Fst
+R scripts used to run Qst-Fst comparisons.
+These scripts were adapted from Marchini et al., 2018.

 ## Citations

 Besnier, F., & Glover, K. A. (2013).
 ParallelStructure: An R package to distribute parallel runs of the population genetics program STRUCTURE on multi-core computers. _PloS One_, 8(7), e70651.

+Marchini, G. L., Arredondo, T. M., & Cruzan, M. B. (2018).
+Selective differentiation during the colonization and establishment of a newly invasive species. _Journal of Evolutionary Biology_, 31(11), 1689-1703.

 Melo, A. T., Bartaula, R., & Hale, I. (2016).
 GBS-SNP-CROP: a reference-optional pipeline for SNP discovery and plant germplasm characterization using variable length, paired-end genotyping-by-sequencing data. _BMC Bioinformatics_, 17(1), 1-15.